Draxinusom/UWXtract/README.md

 While a few data extracts are complete, most contain (at least some) data whose purpose is unclear, unknown, or a best guess.
 In those cases I have generally left the data as a hexadecimal byte value where the entire byte is unknown and where part of the byte is known I return each individual bit for the remaining data.

 ### LEV/SAV/SCD
-For these data types, you can specify the specific save to extract or the original data version by adding the save number or "d" to the type parameter (i.e. SAV2).
+For these data types, you can specify the specific save to extract or the original data version (LEV/SCD only) by adding the save number or "d" to the type parameter (i.e. SAV2).
 Additionally, you can specify all with * (SCD*).

 If none is specified, LEV & SCD will behave as if you specified the data version (i.e. LEVD) and SAV will extract SAVE1 (i.e. SAV1).

 ### MAG
-This data type is extracting data from a hardcoded table in the UW/UW2 executable.
+This data type is extracted from a hardcoded table in the UW/UW2 executable.
 The MDL extract which is also pulling data from those has a list of different offsets (position where the data exists in the file) to try as its position in the executable can change based on the file version.
 I suspect, but don't know for certain, that will be the case for the magic data as well.

 Like everything else, this was written using the GOG versions of UW1/UW2 so only the offset for that version is known/used.
 I don't believe it should fail (though it might) if it is in a different place on the version you run it on, the data should just be obviously wrong (i.e. no or incorrect mantras).
 If that happens, create an issue and we'll work out a way to send me the executable (not sure we can or it'd be a good idea to attach it since the game is still being sold) so I can investigate and get its offset added.